leonp/jekyll-tachyons/README.md

 4. run `bundle install`
 5. run `bundle exec jekyll s` to serve and build the site

-## Selecting Tachyons modules

-Simply comment out any modules you don't want by preceding them with `//`.

-The Tachyons modules live in the `_sass` directory, along with 2 additional SASS files:

-- `_c.scss`, which includes any additional user styles (I normally precede these with a 'c-' to distinguish them from Tachyons selectors).
-- `_variables.scss`, which includes any variables you want to refer to in `_c.scss`

-Alternatively, import just the following files.
-You can comment out or even delete the rest.

-1. `_tachyons-4.8.1.scss`
-2. `_variables.scss`
-3. `_c.scss`

-If you haven't created any variables and/or custom rules, you'll only need to import `_tachyons-4.8.1.scss`.

 ## Inlining styles in the head or linking to a separate CSS file

 You can get the theme to include styles within `<style></style>` tags in the document `head`.
 This saves a call to a separate CSS file, maybe speeding your site up a bit.